Practicing the principles of permaculture at Kahikatea farm

 Eventually, about half the block will be a ‘food forest’ or ‘multi-storey farm’.
 A canopy of trees – nitrogen-fixing and firewood options – will form a canopy, and tree crops to berries to vegetables will grow underneath and in clearings, forming up to seven layers of edible plants.
 Most things will be self-sown and able to survive on the low rainfall due to natural mulch formation and lots of plant cover.
 It will also be a complex habitat for birds and insects, self-fertile thanks to the nitrogen-fixing trees and natural composting processes, and highly productive all year round.
 The forest will also provide firewood, medicinal herbs, and plants for creating dyes.

 One of the first ways to start this type of project is with a hedgerow, which the Duffs wanted primarily for shelter.

 “That’s one of the first things we planted,” says Jo.
-“It’s a mixture of plants: at tree size we’ve got crabapples and cherry plums, and when they get up (in height) they’ll need something underneath like flaxes and we’ve got shrubs like hebes, eleagnus – a nitrogen-fixer, depending on the species.
+“It’s a mixture of plants.
+At tree size we’ve got crab apples and cherry plums, and when they get up (in height) they’ll need something underneath like flaxes.
+We’ve got shrubs like hebes, eleagnus – a nitrogen-fixer, depending on the species.
 We ended up with some variegated ones from a garden centre, we couldn’t find anything else so we thought we’d give it a go.

 “We’ve got other natives like griselinia (Griselinia littoralis) and akeake (Dodonaea viscosa) sheltering the rest of the orchard from the north-west winds, then hazelnuts (Corylus avellana) and Chinese hawthorn (Crataegus pinnatifida) which has big berries you can use for jam.”